Interpreting Video Representations with Spatio-Temporal Sparse Autoencoders: Introduction

 \section{Introduction}

 Sparse Autoencoders (SAEs) have transformed the interpretability of language models~\cite{bricken2023monosemanticity, templeton2024scaling} and, more recently, static image encoders~\cite{pach2025sparse, stevens2025interpretabletestablevisionfeatures}.
 Yet video vision models remain underexplored.
 From self-supervised encoders like DINOv2~\cite{oquab2024dinov} and VideoMAE~\cite{tong2022videomaemaskedautoencodersdataefficient} to multimodal retrieval and captioning systems, we lack tools to understand what these models learn internally.
+The gap is practically pressing: multimodal assistants and systems that operate graphical interfaces consume video and screen streams through frozen encoders of exactly this kind, and SAE interventions on a vision encoder are known to steer the multimodal LLM above it~\cite{pach2025sparse} --- which, for video, requires features that stay attached to a concept as the scene evolves.
 Whether SAEs can meaningfully decompose \textit{video} representations, where features are spatio-temporal rather than spatial, is an open question.

 We observe that the challenge is structural.
 A video clip produces a feature tensor spanning $T$ frames and $P$ spatial patches, where the same semantic concept (a hand, a moving object) should ideally activate consistent features across time.
 Standard SAEs, encoding each patch independently, are oblivious to this structure.
 This raises two questions: \textit{Can SAEs reveal interpretable structure in video features?} And \textit{does the temporal dimension require new methodology?}